zac-heisey/prime-wellness/1-about.md

 ---
-title: Insurance
+title: About Us
-seo-title: Health Insurance & Physical Therapy
 layout: page
-description: RISE Prime Wellness is partnered with multiple insurance providers.
+description: Learn more about RISE Prime Wellness and our holistic approach to physical well-being.
-seo-description: RISE Prime Wellness is partnered with multiple insurance providers.
-  We also offer affordable cash rates.
-Visit to learn more!
+seo-title:
+seo-description: This content will be your META description, which helps with SEO.
-featured-image: uploads/images/pic06.jpg
+featured-image: uploads/images/pic11.jpg
+permalink: /about
 ---

 This is a generic page.
 You'll find this page in the `root` directory of your Jekyll project.
 These types of generic pages work great as **About Us**, **Services**, **Team**, and other types of pages that contain content which doesn't need to be updated frequently.